 Subsection 1.
-Pay ranges.
-The pay ranges attached (Addendum A) are for bargaining unit positions represented by the Association.
+Base Pay.
+The base pay attached (Addendum A) are for bargaining unit positions represented by the Association.

 Subsection 2.
 Occupational market pay.
-All employees will be paid at no less than their assigned pay range as described in Addendum A.
+All employees will be paid at no less than their assigned base pay as described in Addendum A.

 Subsection 3.
 Hiring rates.
-Employees new to state government will typically be hired at the minimum entry rate of the market range for the occupation.
-At the discretion of the Superintendent of Public Instruction, exceptions may be made to meet the goals of the agency for reasons such as the employee's job-related qualifications; existing salary relationships within the job class, band, and work unit; OPI's ability to pay; and the competitive labor market.
+Employees new to state government will typically be hired at the base rate of the market range for the occupation.
+At the discretion of the Superintendent of Public Instruction, exceptions may be made to meet the goals of the agency for reasons such as the employee's job-related qualifications; existing salary relationships within the job class, and work unit; OPI's ability to pay; and the competitive labor market.

 Subsection 4.
 Training assignments.
 The Superintendent of Public Instruction or designee may establish written training assignments to enable an employee to gain the additional experience and training required for the job.
 In these cases, the Superintendent of Public Instruction or designee may set the employee's base pay rate below the minimum entry rate for a period of time not to exceed two years.
-At the successful completion of the training assignment, the employee's pay will be set at no less than the entry rate of pay for the occupational pay range.
+At the successful completion of the training assignment, the employee's pay will be set at no less than the base rate of pay for the job code title.